moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 --8<-- 'code/builders/interact/substrate-api/chopsticks/chopsticks-1.md'

 Typically, the configuration parameters are stored in a configuration file, as are the configurations in the repository's `configs` folder for the relay chains and parachains deployed in the Dotsama ecosystem.
-The following configuration file works for the [Demo EVM Appchain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/){target=\_blank}, overriding the chain's sudo account with Alith's and additionally funding the account with tokens:
+The following configuration file works for the [demo EVM Appchain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/){target=\_blank}, overriding the chain's sudo account with Alith's and additionally funding the account with tokens:

 ```yaml
 endpoint: wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network